-Fat tissue contains cholesterol, a primary ingredient of many pregnancy hormones, such as estrogen and progesterone.
+Fat tissue contains cholesterol, a primary ingredient of many pregnancy hormones, such as progesterone and estrogen.
 These substances are crucial for keeping the pregnancy alive and carrying it to term — women whose fat level is too low are usually unable to conceive and support healthy pregnancies.

 Food fix: What to eat when pregnant

 To put things simply: food diversity, lots of veggies, and smaller but more frequent meals! 🥦

 Here's a list of essential foods that will help you keep a healthy diet and deliver all the nutrients for your baby's growth!

 - Fruits and vegetables — raw, steamed, in salads, as much as you can! 🥗

 - Meat, poultry, fish — a great source of proteins, iron, and vitamin B12 (omit raw food). 🐟